JumpmanFR/MotherInternational/database.md

 This time, it must be a boolean, and the field will be interpreted as false if omitted.
 It specifies if this version of the translation includes a readme file.
 If included, the readme file must be a text file with the ".txt" extension, and it must be present in the "patches" folder.
 Its name must match the "patchId" field.

 #### version *(strongly recommended)*
 The version of the patch made by the translation team.
 Yeah, as a translator you can’t always get it perfectly right on the first try, so this table includes all versions and patches as opposed to the Projects Table which lists the translation projects in general.
-The version field can be any string, but generally follows a 1.2 / 1.2.3 format.
+The version field can be any string, but generally follows a 1.2 / 1.2.3 format.\
-You may omit this field if a translation only has one version, but just give it a good old "1.0" number for future-proofness.
+You may omit this field if a translation only has one version, but I’d suggest just giving it a good old "1.0" number for future-proofness.

 #### author *(optional\*)*
-It may happen that the author is different between two versions of a translation.
+It happens that the author is different between two versions of a translation.
 That’s the purpose of this field.
 It overrides the author field in the Projects Table when this specific version is shown in the UI, and it acts as a fallback in other cases.
 Please refer to the indications about English and how to fill in the auhtor field in the Projects Table section above.\
 *\* In case you didn’t specify an author for the project, you must specify an author here in the version table.*

 #### website *(optional)*
 In case there is a specific website for this version of the translation, that’s where you’ll put the URL.
 Also acts as a fallback for the project website if that one is omitted.
 Must be entered as a full, absolute URL.

 #### extraNote *(optional)*
 A short note you may want to add for this version of the translation, in case there is something special to know about it.
 Typically, that’s where you can indicate that a MOTHER 1+2 translation only includes the MOTHER 1 part.
-If you specified a website for this version, just above, then the extraNote will act as the text for the link in the UI.
+If you specified a website for this version, just above, then the extraNote will act as the text for the link in the UI.\
 Ideally, this field should be in the same language as the corresponding translation, because the UI of Mother International is localized as well and we can’t afford to add an extra note for every possible language.

 #### isSpecialHidden *(optional)*